VerenaDietrich/ShinyApp-Muenster/README.md

 # ShinyApp-Muenster
-Interactive visualization of the population movment in Münster https://verenadietrich.shinyapps.io/ShinyApp/
+Interactive visualization of the population movement in Münster https://verenadietrich.shinyapps.io/ShinyAppForMuenster/